-AJ 10 Introduction to Criminal 3 Units Justice System
+AJ 10 Introduction to Criminal Justice System

-54 lecture hours Transferable to CSU/UC C-ID AJ 110
+C-ID AJ 110

 Overview of the history and philosophy of the U.S. justice system; study of the modern criminal justice system and its components, law enforcement, courts and corrections; identifying the roles of the various professionals within the system and their interrelationships; analysis of legal issues; study of theories of crime causation, punishment, and rehabilitation.
 (L)